You can reduce your likelihood of becoming an identity theft victim, as well as cut down on unwanted sales pitches, by following these guidelines:

 - Understand website privacy policies.
 Most quizzes and surveys you find online, including those on social networking sites, are designed to gather your information.

 - Defend your computer with the latest software and a firewall and delete online cookies (the function usually appears under “Tools” in your Web browser.)
 USA.gov has helpful information about how to opt-out of cookies in various types of browsers, including mobile platforms.
-Another option is Network Advertising Initiative, a one-stop, opt-out system to crush certain types of not-so-savory cookies.

 - Put passwords on your credit card, bank and phone accounts.
 Avoid using easily available information like your mother's name, your birthdate, the last four digits of your Social Security Number, your phone number or an easy series of numbers such as 1234.